Regents of the University of California v. Bakke: Allan Bakke

 Bakke received 468 points out of a possible 500 on the admissions committee's rating scale in 1973.
 Earlier in the year, a rating of 470 had won automatic admission, with some promising applicants being admitted with lower scores.
 Bakke had a science GPA of 3.44 and an overall GPA of 3.46 after taking science courses at night to qualify for medical school.
-On the Medical College Admissions Test (MCAT), Bakke scored in the 97th percentile in scientific knowledge, the 96th percentile in verbal ability, the 94th percentile in quantitative analysis, and the 72nd percentile in general knowledge.
+On the Medical College Admission Test (MCAT), Bakke scored in the 97th percentile in scientific knowledge, the 96th percentile in verbal ability, the 94th percentile in quantitative analysis, and the 72nd percentile in general knowledge.
 Bakke's MCAT score overall was 72; the average applicant to UC Davis scored a 69 and the average applicant under the special program a 33.
 In March 1973, Bakke was invited to UC Davis for an interview.
 Dr. Theodore West, who met with him, described Bakke as “a well-qualified candidate for admission whose main hardship is the unavoidable fact that he is now 33. … On the grounds of motivation, academic records, potential promise, endorsement by persons capable of reasonable judgments, personal appearance and decorum, maturity, and probable contribution to balance in the class, I believe Mr. Bakke must be considered as a very desirable applicant and I shall so recommend him.”
 About two months later in May 1973, Bakke received notice of his rejection.

 Bakke complained to Dr. George Lowrey, chairman of the admissions committee at the medical school, about the special admissions program.
 At Lowrey's request, Assistant Dean Peter Storandt told Bakke that his candidacy had come close and encouraged him to reapply.
 If he was not accepted the second time, "he could then research the legal question.
 He had been a good candidate.
 I thought he'd be accepted and that would end the matter."
 Storandt also gave Bakke the names of two lawyers interested in the issue of affirmative action.
 The general counsel for the University of California said, "I don't think Storandt meant to injure the university.
 It's simply an example of a non-lawyer advising on legal matters."
 Storandt stated, "I simply gave Allan the response you'd give an irate customer, to try and cool his anger.
 I realized the university might be vulnerable to legal attack because of its quota, and I had the feeling by then that somebody somewhere would sue the school, but I surely didn't know this would be the case."
 Storandt was demoted and later left the university.
 According to Bernard Schwartz in his account of the Bakke case, Storandt was fired.